Multi-tracers, multi-surveys: a joint Fisher analysis of DESI+PFS: EFT priors from co-evolution

 We confirm this finding in our setup.
 Fixing \(b_2\se^2\) and \(b_{\G_2}\se^2\) to their co-evolution values (reducing the nuisance space by 2 parameters per tracer) yields the following changes relative to the free-bias baseline with broad priors:

 The improvement on \(\sigma(f\se)\) and \(\sigma(\Mnu)\) is marginal (\({<}\,4\%\)), confirming that the one-loop power spectrum provides sufficient \(k\)-dependent information to constrain \(b_2\) and \(b_{\G_2}\) without theoretical priors from gravitational evolution.
-The more notable \(13.8\%\) improvement on \(\sigma(\Om)\) reflects the \(\Om\)-sensitivity of the \(b_2\) loop integrals, but this is small compared to the 19--25\% gain from the cross-calibration.
+The more notable \(13.8\%\) improvement on \(\sigma(\Om)\) reflects the \(\Om\)-sensitivity of the \(b_2\) loop integrals, but this is small compared to the 9--24\% gain from adding the PFS overlap to the DESI-only joint Fisher.